20 Awesome Ice Breaker Games For Work

-Give them 5-6 mins to make a personal “trading card” with their self-portrait, name (real or nickname) and a fun fact about themselves.
+Give them 5-6 mins to make a personal "trading card" with their self-portrait, name (actual or nickname), and a fun fact about themselves.

 Everyone needs to get up and trade their cards in no particular order.

-Employees need to announce the name of the person whose card they got and ask questions to the person.
+Employees need to announce the person's name whose card they got and ask questions to the person.

 This quick ice breaker will enable team members to loosen up before a meeting while having some fun.
 It lets people define how they view themselves and some information into the kind of person they are.

-This is the age old charade in a workplace setting.
+This is the old charade in a workplace setting.
 Divide teams into two groups with 5-6 people in each group.
-Charades builds camaraderie.
-It teaches people problem solving skills and resolving conflicts.
+Charades build camaraderie.
+It teaches people problem-solving skills and resolving conflicts.

-Select various categories relating to your workplace like departments, situations, job roles and such.
+Select various categories relating to your workplaces like departments, situations, job roles, and such.